ncusi/PatchScope/README.md

 > and the python package was called 'diffannotator' instead of being called 'patchscope',
 > so there are some references to that older name, for example in directory names
 > in some Jupyter Notebooks.

+You can find early version of the project documentation at <https://ncusi.github.io/PatchScope/>, but it is currently incomplete and unpolished.

 ## Installation